HiokKuek/my-notes/content/index.md

 Hey, it's Ernest here 👋.
 I am currently a CS Major @ NUS.

 Still figuring it out as I go.
-I'll be documenting my thoughts as well as the things I've learnt here!
+I'll be documenting my thoughts as well as the things I've learnt!

 >[!Kaboom]
 >Reach out to me on telegram - @iamrolling